kiedtl/website/src/content/blog/toolbox.md

 - [`dwm`](https://dwm.suckless.org/)
 	- **Pro:** configuration is in the source.
-This is precisely what makes `dwm` so extensible: the fact that the configuration is a part of the source means that you can call custom C functions from your config and from X.
+This is precisely what makes `dwm` so extensible: the fact that the configuration is a part of the source means that you can call custom C functions from your config and from X (like Xmonad).
 	- **Pro:** dynamic.
 Don't like tiling? `dwm` has floating builtin.
 	- *Con:* hard to patch for newer users.
 Many users (me included) found `dwm` hard to use due to the fact that it ships with a minimal set of features, and patches must be applied to use certain features (such as a scratchpad).
 I recommend using [Luke Smith's setup](https://github.com/LukeSmithxyz) as a starting point, and to build up from there.
 Optionally, you can use [Mitch Weaver's setup](https://github.com/mitchweaver/suckless), or, better yet, [my setup :-\]](https://github.com/kiedtl/suckless).
-	- *Con:* nasty community.
-Made by a group who call themselved sUcKlEsS, almost the entire community is dominated by a bunch of bigoted jackasses.
 	- *Con:* because the config is in the source, you have to recompile and restart your X session for changes in the configuration to take effect.
 This isn't bad, unless you're fine-tuning your tiling gaps.
 	- *Con:* default bar sucks.
 Don't argue with me, it sucks, it sucks horribly, and nothing will change that.